chiarac20/chiarac20/README.md

 ### Hi there 👋

+My name is Chiara Castelli 🏰.
+I’m looking for a new position as a React ⚛️ Developer.

 <!--
 **chiarac20/chiarac20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.